This Asian style mango cake is made up of fluffy cotton soft sponge cake, fresh and juicy mango, all topped with a light vanilla whipped cream

 Whisk the egg whites and sure to a strong, stiff meringue

 A strong meringue base is one of the most important steps to ensuring the success of the cake.
 To ensure you whip up a stable meringue make sure you use a clean whisk and bowl.
 I like to wipe down my whisk and bowl with white vinegar or lemon juice before adding my egg whites.
-You can also add a ¼ tsp of cream of tartar to your egg whites once foamy to help stabilise the meringue.
+You can also add a ¼ teaspoon of cream of tartar to your egg whites once foamy to help stabilise the meringue.
 The resulting meringue should be fluffy, shiny and stand at stiff peaks.

 Lighten the egg yolk mixture before adding it to the remaining meringue